saloot/ADS2025/project.md

 <h1 id="bonus-kaggle"> ## Bonus Points
 You are encouraged to enter the following [Kaggle competition](https://www.kaggle.com/competitions/equity-post-HCT-survival-predictions) on "Equity in post-HCT Survival Predictions".

 The deadline to submit your final results is **Februray 6, 2025**.
-You can get upto 10 bonus points on your final grade (out of 100).
+You can get upto 12 bonus points on your final grade (out of 100).

 As for the bonus points, here's how they are allocated:

 2 points: Each indivdiual with a successful entry

+2 points: The best notebook among classmates in terms of comments, graphs, readability, etc. (The judge of that will be the TAs and me ;) )

 Points on scoring compared to class-mates:
 * 3 Points: best result among class mates